ParidhiSinghPS/LINUX_DOCS/Readme.md

 <img src = "/ASSESTS/try to install.jpeg">

 - To proceed, click Install Ubuntu.
-(Some PCs use Intel RST (Rapid Storage Technology), which Ubuntu doesn't support.
-If you see this message, you won't be able to continue unless you disable RST in your computer's BIOS menu.
-For help, visit help.ubuntu.com/rst.)

 ### PART 4:- Installation Setup
 - When installing Ubuntu, you'll be asked to choose between Interactive and Automated installation.